lekanikotun/cards-data/readme.md

   1. calls the `readCardsData` function
   2. reduces the number of attributes per item to only what's in the  `requiredFields` array
 * Create a node server and expose a route that returns the result of the `cardsFilter` method
-* BONUS:  Modify the route to read a query parameter from the route to limit the number of objects returned by the function.
-* Write unit tests using a framework of your choice to cover the `cardsFilter` function.